Any questions?

 Preparation & Safety Tips:

-Use insulation techniques like closing blinds and curtains, blocking drafts with towels, and wearing multiple layers of clothing.
 Protecting The 4 P's: Ensure that everyone dresses warmly, pets have a warm shelter, pipes are insulated, and plants are protected from frost.

-Use space heaters with caution, ensuring they are stable, kept away from combustibles, and always supervised.
 Maintain good ventilation to avoid carbon monoxide poisoning and avoid using unconventional heating methods, like stovetops.

 Choice of 6 insurance coverage in Temple, TX.

-Enhanced Dwelling Protection:
+Enhanced Dwelling Protection

 What it is: Provides added coverage for rebuilding expenses that go over the policy's stated limit.